jeffdshen/AltBoolQ/README.md

 Answer: false
 ```

-On its face, the passage and question are now unanswerable, but if one exploits statistical cues in the dataset, one could still guess correctly.
-This may suggest that the dataset is too easy.
+On its face, this renders the passage and question unanswerable, but if one exploits statistical cues in the dataset, one could still guess correctly.
+This suggests that the dataset may be too easy.

 ## Method